erobwen/causality/README.md

 This project is a spin-off project from liquid (https://github.com/erobwen/liquid).
 This is a scaled down library that captures the essence of liquid's reactive core, and in addition takes full use of ES6 proxies.
 It is useful to anyone that would like to do reactive programming in Javascript (https://en.wikipedia.org/wiki/Reactive_programming).
 It could also provide an alternative to MobX.

+Causality is based on 10+ years of original research into reactive programming.
+Don't believe me?
+Well, I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia https://en.wikipedia.org/wiki/Reactive_programming and have been exploring this domain for a long time.

 # Quick Example: